 Situated on the Stanislaus River below New Melones Dam, Lake Tulloch is a recreational reservoir.
 The surrounding foothills block the wind providing great “glassy” water conditions for water skiers and wake boarders to enjoy.
-In the center of the lake there is more wind and sometimes enough for windsurfing.
+Pontoon and small boats enjoy plenty of space and the center of the lake there is sometimes enough wind for windsurfing.

 Located near the historic town of Copperopolis Lake Tulloch has four main channels in an “X” shape.
 With 55 miles of beautiful shoreline it is one of the few lakes in California that allows private waterfront homes and docks.